emericg/SmartServoFramework/documentation/BuildInstructions.md

 * Scons (**ONLY** needed to build the examples)
 * Doxygen (**ONLY** needed to generate the documentation)

-Using Linux?
-* liblockdev (**OPTIONAL**) (used to lock the serial port to a single software instance, which will save you from a lot of potential head scratching errors...)

 ### Building SmartServoFramework library (Linux and macOS)

 > $ cd SmartServoFramework/build/